WyattH99/RobotArm_stm32_FreeRTOS/README.md

 The Emergency Stop Button has a hard limit on the response time.
 To achieve this I will be using FreeRTOS tasks with varying priorities.

-This Project using the following workflow:
+This Project uses the following workflow:
 - CubeMX (Initialization Code Generation)
 - VsCode
 - STM32-for-VsCode (Building, Flashing, Debugging)